 Free to subscribe or read/download at:

-I became involved in Spiritualism after the harsh reality of dabbling with the Ouija Board on Halloween night in 1969, leading me to Bedford Spiritualist church.
-I soon played an active part in the church activities, developing circle etc. Reading an issue of ‘Psychic News’, in 1973 I noted a live-in job as bar manager at the Arthur Findlay College.
+I became involved in Spiritualism after the harsh reality of dabbling with the Ouija Board on Halloween night in 1969, leading me into Spiritualism that same year.
+I soon became active in my local church, sitting in discussion groups and development classes.
+Reading an issue of “Psychic News”, in 1973 I noted a live-in job as bar manager at the Arthur Findlay College.
 I was offered the job at the interview.
-The job gave me a wonderful opportunity to meet many of the mediums and Spiritualists of this era.
-Gordon Higginson, then SNU President and AFC Principle agreed I could attend any lectures, seances etc I wished, providing I arranged my hours around my chosen subjects.

-Instead of lecturing, another road of opportunity presented itself, which I had never considered.
-My research brought me into contact with the historian Leslie Price, founder editor of the electronic publication ‘Psypioneer’ (1).
+Instead of lecturing, albeit I passed on several courses, another road of opportunity presented itself which I had never considered.
+My research brought me into contact with the historian Leslie Price, founder editor of the electronic publication “Psypioneer.”
 In 2005, I became owner and editor of this publication, continuing to 2017.
-In 2013 I started to edit the SNU electronic Spiritualist publication ‘Pioneer’ which I continue to do so today (2).
+In 2013 I started to edit the SNU electronic publication “Pioneer” which I continue to do so today.